kxk302/PqFinder_Docker/README.md

 Below is an actual invocation of Dockerzed pqsfinder:

-> docker run -v /Users/kxk302/workspace/PqFinder_Docker/genomes/Homo_sapiens/chr22.fa:/chr22.fa -v /Users/kxk302/workspace/PqsFinder_Docker/output/Homo_sapiens:/output kxk302/pqsfinder:1.0.0 /chr22.fa /output/pqsf_out_chr22.fasta 30 TRUE
+> docker run -v /Users/kxk302/workspace/PqFinder_Docker/genomes/Homo_sapiens/chr22.fa:/chr22.fa -v /Users/kxk302/workspace/PqsFinder_Docker/output/Homo_sapiens:/output kxk302/pqsfinder:1.0.0 /chr22.fa /output/pqsf_out_chr22.fasta 30 1

 The -v flag simply mounts a folder on your host machine to the container, to make your local files accessible to the container.